bigwiv/Biopython-cn/chr18.rst

     print "Saved %i reads" % count

 This takes longer, as this time the output file contains all 41892 reads.
-Again, we°Øre used a generator expression to avoid any memory problems.
+Again, we‚Äôre used a generator expression to avoid any memory problems.
 You could alternatively use a generator function rather than a generator expression.